-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

-- A non-mineralized, greenish-brown limestone mapped in the area as Triassic age appears to have been emplaced above the underlying mineralized limestone unit along a detachment or landslide surface striking N-S and dipping 16° west.
-This unit largely obscurs the mineralization at Celestine O'Neal and forms the high ridge south and west of the target area.
+- Unaltered Tertiary-age andesite flows and felsic welded tuff represent the youngest unit at Lewis.
+These rocks cover the ridge tops south and east of the Record Target area and form a relatively flat plateau that extends several kilometers southward to Lewis Peak.
+Normal faulting dropped wedges of welded tuff down into the Paleozoic section at the head of Rocky Canyon. - A non-mineralized, greenish-brown limestone mapped in the area as Triassic age appears to have been emplaced above the underlying mineralized limestone unit along a detachment or landslide surface striking N-S and dipping 16° west.
+This unit largely obscures the mineralization at Celestine O'Neal and forms the high ridge south and west of the target area.
 The rock is covered by Tertiary volcanics immediately south of the Record Target.
 The basal contact is marked by a very broken rubble zone and brown to black clayey horizon resembling a paleo-soil or possibly a fault gouge.
 The unit lacks a gold and tracer element signature and is geochemically distinctly different from the underlying, mineralized limestone, which suggests post-mineral emplacement via a fault or gravity slide mechanism.
 The absence of a geochemical signature within this unit may well have discouraged historical exploration in the large area south and southwest of Celestine O'Neal and Record. - A greenish-brown limestone looking much like the non-mineralized unit described above occurs beneath the dark clayey contact zone, but an abrupt increase in arsenic from tens of ppm to well over 1000ppm occurs at the contact and continues downward into the underlying, more strongly mineralized siltstone-sandstone unit.
 In addition to the strong increase in arsenic, a similar abrupt jump in Au-Ag-Bi occurs.
 Weak silicification and sparse quartz veinlets are noted in the limestone, but alteration is very subtle.
 The basal contact is marked by what looks like a shear or possibly a strongly altered karst zone. - Strongly silicified fine-grained calcareous siltstone, fine-grained sandstone, and arkosic sandstone hosting banded quartz-carbonate-sulfide veinlets occur directly beneath the weakly altered limestone.
 Both sheeted and stockwork micro-veining are noted, with at least two generations of quartz veining.
 Fine to medium-grained arsenopyrite, stibnite, galena and sphalerite are present within larger quartz-pyrite veins.
 The unit is at least 200m thick and is either part of the Ordovician-age Valmy Formation or could be the Silurian-age Elder Sandstone Formation, which is one of the gold hosts at the nearby Marigold Mine.
 Sulfide content ranges from less than 1% to 10% and gold tends to vary directly with the sulfide percentage.
 The mineralization is characterized by a strong Au-Ag-As-Bi-Te-Sb-Pb-Zn assemblage, with arsenic values typically in the 1000-3000ppm range.
 The unit is in fault contact with the underlying Valmy Formation carbonaceous phylliltic shale and quartzite, and as the shear contact is approached carbon micro-veining in the silicified sandstone increases rapidly.
 Gold values fall off rapidly at this lower contact. - Carbonaceous phyllite, argillite, and quartzite most likely belonging to the Valmy Formation underlie the gold zone at Celestine O'Neal.
 The sheared contact is marked by carbonaceous gouge, silicified breccia, and quartz veining.
 This altered contact zone is at least 10m thick and strikes NNW (16° Az), dipping 33° west.
 Gold values decrease rapidly at the contact, and the carbonaceous phyllite is only weakly anomalous.